hemanth-ekluvya/sr_playschool_offline/README.txt

-Welcome to EduApp
+Welcome to Pratham
-Double click "EduApp.exe" to start the app.
+Double click "Pratham.exe" to start the app.